howardyang94/binary-tree-max-sum/README.md

 Download 'docker-compose.yml' into a new directory.

-Navigate to the directory that contains 'docker-compose.yml'.

-Then un the following commands:
+Navigate to the directory that contains 'docker-compose.yml', then run the following commands:

 ```bash
 docker pull howardyang94/maxsum:frontend